 About half of the cacti varieties can be expected to flower indoors by the time they are three or four years old.
 They will continue to bloom each year as spring is the usual flowering season.
 The secret lies in the fact that most cactus will only flower on new growth.
 This calls for summer care and winter “neglect”.
 Flowering is also stimulated when the plant is slightly pot-bound, meaning a smaller pot forces the plant to grow up and out versus into it’s larger pot.

-Stop in today at one of our retail locations to take a look at the wide variety of succulents and cacti plants we offer or visit our online store to check current succulent and cacti availability.
+Stop in today at one of our garden centers to take a look at the wide variety of succulents and cacti plants we offer or visit our online store to check current succulent and cacti availability.